Suisun Marsh Natural History Association

 WHAT TO DO...

-You are the eyes and ears who are first to find and aid injured and orphaned wildlife.
+You are the eyes and ears who are first to find and aid injured and orphaned wildlife!

 • Approach and handle any wild animal with extreme care.
 You could be injured more quickly than you think.
 A heron or egret's beak can cause severe damage.
-A hawk's talons can go right through your hand. and everyone should know what a bit can do to youTry to have a second person on hand as backup.
-For large animals, skunks and bats, do not attempt to handle - call Solano County Animal Control (707) 421-7486, or the nearest humane society.
+A hawk's talons can go right through your hand, and bites can be dangerous.
+Try to have a second person on hand as backup.
+For large animals, skunks and bats, do not attempt to handle - call Solano County Animal Control (707) 421-7486, or the nearest humane society in your area of Solano County.

 • Try to keep it as quiet as possible, and in a dark place (box), to decrease stress before and during transporting.
 Do not attempt to feed it - and always bring it in as quickly as possible.

 • PLEASE (!)
-Do not attempt to rehabilitate the animal yourself.
+Do not attempt to care for the animal yourself.
 The law prescribes that wild animals are to be rehabilitated in licensed facilities only.
 Many animals come to us malnourished by improper food and treatment.
 This can happen very quickly - especially with birds - and some animals subsequently die or are unreleasable.
 Some species of wildlife can carry zoonotic diseases transmittable to humans.

-We appreciate the assistance and concern of the public and our members.
+We appreciate the assistance and concern of the public and our members!

-• The Suisun Wildlife Center, is permitted by the California Department of Fish and Game and the U.S. Department of Fish and Wildlife, and conducts its functions according to the guidelines contained in these permits.
+by the California Department of Fish and Game and the U.S. Department of Fish and Wildlife,

 BABY BIRDS